 It doesn't matter where you learnt your skills, or how long you've been working as an artist/maker.
 We care that your work is of excellent quality and you can present and talk about it in a professional manner.

 We ask everyone who participates in Open Studios North Fife to ensure they understand the demands of the event, to plan appropriately and if necessary, ask for help from family and friends.

 Applicants with extenuating circumstances are advised to email the committee for guidance at firstname.lastname@example.org

 Open Studios North Fife is an inclusive event.
 As long as your art/craft is of a professional standard, we will try to find a solution that lets you participate.
 To find out more about our Equalities Framework please follow this link: OSNF_Equal_Opportunities_Framework_Final.docx

 How do I Apply?

-To apply to participate in Open Studios you need to send an email to email@example.com, with the following information which will be shared with members of the committee for consideration;
+To apply to participate in Open Studios, send an email to email@example.com with the following information:

-You will be sent the registration forms once your application has been approved by members of the committee.
+You will be sent the registration forms if your application has been approved by members of the committee.

 The application period is from the beginning of August to the end of October every year.

 If applicants are not approved, we offer constructive feedback, the offer of support/advice and encouragement to apply the following year.